 When you use your car to produce income, you may be entitled to claim a deduction for the expenses associated with operating the car.
 Where the use of the car is partly for earning income and partly for private use, the portion that is income-earning is called the 'taxable purpose proportion'.
 In most cases, you can only claim a deduction for the taxable purpose proportion of car expenses.

-This option is available to drivers travelling less than 5,000kms per year for their purpose of rideshare work.
-In this case, you can claim 68 cents per kilometer traveled (as of 1 July, 2018) for business purposes up to 5,000kms per year.
+This option is available to drivers travelling less than 5,000 kms per year for their purpose of rideshare work.
+In this case, you can claim 72 cents per kilometre traveled (for 2021-2022 income tax return) for business purposes up to 5,000 kms per year.